MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

  // using addEventListener()

-/* these cannot be used, why because they will be immediately invoked when the page is loaded. */
+/* these callbacks are invalid because they will be immediately invoked when the page is loaded. */

 link.addEventListener("click", preventLinkCustom(event, 12));